BIGJRA/BIGJRA.github.io/rejuv.md

 7. Near the water at the bottom side of the entrance map

-After you’ve gotten them, head back to the hiker.
-He’s now cleared the vines, so you can progress through the jungle easier!
+After you've gotten them, head back to the hiker.
+He's now cleared the vines, so you can progress through the jungle easier!

 Head into the cave in the water below, which is now opened.
 Grab the